-In accord with WASC and ATS standards GGBTS track a variety of data related to the effectiveness of its educational programs.
-The data includes full and part-time students who entered either as degree-seeking or special students at any of Golden Gate's five campuses.
+In accord with WASC and ATS standards, Gateway Seminary tracks data related to the effectiveness of its educational programs.
+The data includes full- and part-time students who entered either as degree-seeking or special students at any of the Seminary's five campuses.
 This data reveals:

-- A retention rate of at least 90% for each of the master's degree programs offered at GGBTS (MDIV, MAEL, MTS, MMiss, and MAIM). - A cumulative graduation/retention rate of approximately 65% in master's programs (MDIV, MTS, MAEL) operating since 2005-06 (the year data collection began). - An average score of 4.24 from students graduating in 2011-12 rating their overall Seminary experience on a scale of 1-5 with 4 and 5 indicating "satisfied" and "very satisfied" respectively. - An average annually of over 90 % of MDIV and Professional MA students graduating indicated that they incurred no educational debt while studying at GGBTS.
+- A first-year retention rate of at least 90 percent for each of the master's degree programs offered at the Seminary (MDiv, MAEL, MTS, MACC, MMiss, and MAIS). - A cumulative graduation/retention rate of approximately 65 percent in master's programs (MDiv, MTS, MAEL) operating since 2005-06 (the year data collection began). - An average score of 4.24 from students graduating in 2011-12 rating their overall Seminary experience on a scale of 1-5 with 4 and 5 indicating "satisfied" and "very satisfied" respectively. - An average annually of more than 90 percent of MDiv and professional MA students graduating indicated that they incurred no educational debt while studying at Gateway Seminary.

-Operating within the Southern Baptist tradition, GGBTS does not ordain students nor "place" students in ministry positions upon graduation.
-However, the Seminary does maintain a ministry job board available to students, refers graduates for employment when requested, and regularly assists students seeking missions, church planting or other denominational service positions to connect with the International Mission Board and the North American Mission Board of the Southern Baptist Convention.
+Operating within the Southern Baptist tradition, the Seminary does not ordain students nor "place" students in ministry positions upon graduation.
+However, the Seminary does maintain a ministry job board available to students, refers graduates for employment when requested, and regularly assists students seeking missions, church planting, or other denominational service positions to connect with the International Mission Board and the North American Mission Board of the Southern Baptist Convention.

-Retention and graduation reports for all accredited degree programs are here.
+Detailed retention and graduation reports for all accredited degree programs are here.

-Persons seeking additional information about the academic programs of GGBTS may contact the Registrar or the Office of the Vice President of Academic Services.
+Persons seeking additional information about the academic programs of Gateway Seminary may contact the Registrar or the Office of the Vice President of Academic Services.